Jonathan Samet: Career

 In 1978, Samet joined the faculty of the University of New Mexico as an assistant professor, where he became an associate professor in 1982.
 In 1986, he became the Professor of Family, Community, and Emergency Medicine at the University of New Mexico's School of Medicine, as well as the chief of the Pulmonary Division there.
 From 1994 until 2008, he was a professor at Johns Hopkins University's Bloomberg School of Public Health, as well as the Chair of the Department of Epidemiology there.
 He also served as the director of Johns Hopkins' Institute for Global Tobacco Control from 1998 to 2008.
 In 2008, he joined the faculty of the University of Southern California as the Flora L. Thornton Chair of the Department of Preventive Medicine, as well as the founding director of the USC Institute for Global Health.
 In 2011, he served as the chair of an International Agency for Research on Cancer working group regarding whether mobile phone use was carcinogenic.

 In 2017 he became dean of the Colorado School of Public Health, serving in that capacity until 2023.
-He is currently a Professor in the Departments of Epidemiology and Environmental and Occupational Health at the Colorado School of Public Health.
+He was a Professor in the Departments of Epidemiology and Environmental and Occupational Health at the Colorado School of Public Health.

 Research

-Samet's research focuses on the health risks of pollutants such as air pollution, radon, and passive smoking.
+Samet's research focused on the health risks of pollutants such as air pollution, radon, and passive smoking.